Punched card: 20th century

-Punched card technology developed into a powerful tool for business data-processing.
-By 1950 punched cards had become ubiquitous in industry and government.
-"Do not fold, spindle or mutilate," a warning that appeared on some punched cards distributed as documents such as checks and utility bills to be returned for processing, became a motto for the post-World War II era.
+Punched card technology developed into a powerful tool for business data processing.
+By 1950, punched cards had become ubiquitous in industry and government.
+"Do not fold, spindle or mutilate", a warning that appeared on some punched cards distributed as documents such as checks and utility bills to be returned for processing, became a motto for the post–World War II era.

 In 1956 IBM signed a consent decree requiring, amongst other things, that IBM would by 1962 have no more than one-half of the punched card manufacturing capacity in the United States.
-Tom Watson Jr.'s decision to sign this decree, where IBM saw the punched card provisions as the most significant point, completed the transfer of power to him from Thomas Watson Sr.
+Thomas Watson Jr.'s decision to sign this decree, where IBM saw the punched card provisions as the most significant point, completed the transfer of power to him from Thomas Watson Sr.

 The Univac UNITYPER introduced magnetic tape for data entry in the 1950s.
 During the 1960s, the punched card was gradually replaced as the primary means for data storage by magnetic tape, as better, more capable computers became available.
-Mohawk Data Sciences introduced a magnetic tape encoder in 1965, a system marketed as a keypunch replacement which was somewhat successful.
-Punched cards were still commonly used for entering both data and computer programs until the mid-1980s when the combination of lower cost magnetic disk storage, and affordable interactive terminals on less expensive minicomputers made punched cards obsolete for these roles as well.
+Mohawk Data Sciences introduced a magnetic tape encoder in 1965, a system marketed as a keypunch replacement, which was somewhat successful.
+Punched cards were still commonly used for entering both data and computer programs until the mid-1980s, when the combination of lower-cost magnetic-disk storage, and affordable interactive terminals on less expensive minicomputers made punched cards obsolete for these roles as well.
 However, their influence lives on through many standard conventions and file formats.
-The terminals that replaced the punched cards, the IBM 3270 for example, displayed 80 columns of text in text mode, for compatibility with existing software.
-Some programs still operate on the convention of 80 text columns, although fewer and fewer do as newer systems employ graphical user interfaces with variable-width type fonts.
+The terminals that replaced the punched cards, the IBM 3270, for example, displayed 80 columns of text in text mode, for compatibility with existing software.
+Some programs still operate on the convention of 80 text columns, although fewer and fewer do, as newer systems employ graphical user interfaces with variable-width type fonts.